manticoresoftware/manticoresearch/manual/english/Server_settings/Searchd.md

 However, if the table has attributes with KNN indexes, the default threshold is different.
 In this case, it is set to the number of physical CPU cores divided by 2, with a minimum value of 1, to improve KNN search performance.

+When [optimize_cutoff](../Server_settings/Searchd.md#optimize_cutoff) is not set explicitly (neither server-wide nor per-table), automatic compaction never merges a table below 2 disk chunks, even when the computed default threshold is lower (which can happen on servers with few CPU cores, particularly for KNN tables).
+To allow automatic compaction down to a single disk chunk, set `optimize_cutoff` explicitly to `1`.

 Note that toggling `auto_optimize` on or off doesn't prevent you from running [OPTIMIZE TABLE](../Securing_and_compacting_a_table/Compacting_a_table.md#OPTIMIZE-TABLE) manually.

 <!-- intro -->